 If you are single and live in an apartment, the Japanese Chin may be the perfect dog breed for you.
 Once beloved by Buddhist monks and Japanese royalty, the Chin has many agreeable characteristics.

 Needs little exercise

 One of the reasons that a Japanese Chin is great for apartment dwellers is that it needs minimal exercise.
-In fact, following your every move as you go from room to room is probably going to be enough for its little legs.
-Although a Chin will enjoy its daily outings with you, it would hate belonging to an owner who expected jogging or vigorous frisbee games.
+Following your every move as you go from room to room is probably enough for its little legs.
+Although a Chin will enjoy daily outings with you, it would hate belonging to an owner who expected jogging or vigorous frisbee games.

 Charming and empathetic demeanor

 Japanese Chins are great companions, especially for those living alone.
 They genuinely adore their owners and want to please them above all.
 That is why a Chin will be easy to train.
 Whether it’s learning not to “go” until both of you have made it outside or doing a cute trick like sitting up.
 A Chin wants to please above all else and has a little bit of clown in its personality that makes it happy to perform.

 The Japanese Chin is empathetic and can instantly tune into its owner’s mood and act accordingly.
 If you’ve had a bad day at work, your Chin will not leave your side but give you lots of cuddles and kisses to make you feel better.
 If you’re sick or hurt, your Chin will stay extra close to you until you’re well again.
 When there’s cause for celebration, though, the Japanese Chin is the life of the party and will be happy to celebrate with you in any way you choose.